top of page

 Cattle Body Condition Score

-Cattle body condition scores (BCS) uses a 9-point scale to describe the relative fatness of a steer or cow.
-It is an effective management tool to evaluate nutritional and health status of your herd.
-To access cattle body condition score, producers can use a number system to objectively describe the cattle's condition and fat reserves through a visually assessment.
-BCS provides for an alternative to evaluate a herd’s health without weighing and measuring the animals directly and is closely related to reproductive efficiency and is often a more reliable indicator of nutritional status than only body weight.
+Cattle body condition scores (BCS) use a 9-point scale to describe the relative fatness of a steer or cow.
+It is an effective management tool to evaluate the nutritional and health status of your herd.
+To access cattle body condition scores, producers can use a number system to objectively describe the cattle's condition and fat reserves through a visual assessment.
+BCS provides an alternative to evaluate a herd’s health without weighing and measuring the animals directly which is closely related to reproductive efficiency and is often a more reliable indicator of nutritional status than only body weight.

 How to calculate cattle body condition score